 All of these resurrected and raptured saints will appear as a great multitude before God's throne in heaven (Revelation 7:9), with many of them having come out of the Great Tribulation (7:14).
 This will take place on the Feast of Trumpets (Rosh HaShanah), which is observed on Tishri 1 & 2 (we will not know on which day).
 Soon thereafter, the dreaded "day of vengeance" will begin.

 Then, five days later on Tishri 15, the Feast of Tabernacles (Sukkot) will begin, when survivors from all the nations that have attacked Jerusalem will go to Jerusalem to worship King Jesus during the Feast of Tabernacles (Zechariah 14:16).
-I suspect that this will be a celebration of His true birthday, which is at that time of year.
+I suspect that this will be a celebration of His true birthday, which is at that time of year (not at Christmas).
 Those perishing in Assyria and exiled in Egypt will come to worship the Messiah on His Holy Mountain (Isaiah 27:13; Psalm 48:1), and this festive observance will continue, year after year, throughout the Millennium.

 Return to Email Questions and Ted’s Responses